 Process control has a significant influence on production efficiency, This is impressively demonstrated by the production of stacking boxes.
 Here, the MULTILIFT robotic system is fully integrated in the central SELOGICA machine control system in one instance and connected via a EUROMAP 67 interface in another.

-The comparison clearly shows: when all the options that can be implemented via programming of SELOGICA are utilised in the fully integrated MULTILIFT, cycle time reductions of over 2 seconds can be achieved on 20.98 seconds.
+The comparison clearly shows: when all the options that can be implemented via programming of SELOGICA are utilized in the fully integrated MULTILIFT, cycle time reductions of over 2 seconds can be achieved on 20.98 seconds.
 Productivity is thus higher and unit costs are reduced.

-Menu-guided setup – with the SELOGICA Set-up Assistant module, from mould change and automatic initial calculation of the parameters, right up to the completed production sequence.
+Menu-guided setup – with the SELOGICA Set-up Assistant module, from mold change and automatic initial calculation of the parameters, right up to the completed production sequence.
 Convenient, simple and reliable, in only a few logical steps that require no special programming knowledge.

 This human-machine interface can also be used to teach in complex production processes, i.e. guided set-up.
 This allows you to program your ALLROUNDER much more efficiently with a minimum of effort.
 Numerous functions running automatically in the background help you here.